Kyoto321/dj_bootstrap_blog/README.md

-Developing a blog website using bootstrap for frontend and python jdango framework for backend
+Developing a blog website using bootstrap for frontend and python django framework for backend